H3nryK/Jetbrains/README.md

     <img src="./static/assets/images/logo.webp" alt="Jetbrains College" width="170" height="100">
 </p>

-# <p align="center">Jetbrains Institute of Information Technologies</p>
+# <p align="center">Jetbrains Institute of Information Technology</p>

-The official website for our institution for efficient service &amp; information delivery to our community.
+The official website for Jetbrains College in meeting the need of efficient service &amp; information delivery to our community & impacting digital skills in the society.

 ## Table of Contents